swill200/swill200.github.io/index.md

+# Hi!
+I'm Stephen Williams!
+Crazy unique, I know...
+I'm a software engineer in training, and this is my get to know me site.
 ## I'm still in school, so I'm mostly just testing, researching, and trying to build a decent portfolio.
 I have been working full time to support my family since the moment I enrolled in college to pursue my AS and BS in Computer Science.
 Which, quite unfortunately, has precluded me from pursuing an internship as a software dev.
 I would be completely willing to quit my job and take a pay cut in order to work an internship so I could gain some incredibly